Enderby's Wharf: History

 In 1857 submarine cable manufacturers Glass, Elliot & Co and W.T.Henley took over the site; Henleys subsequently moved to North Woolwich.
 As well as jointly making the short-lived first transatlantic telegraph cable, Glass, Elliot supplied many early telegraph cables including Corsica–Sardinia, Lowestoft–Zandvoort, Malta–Alexandria and Sicily–Algeria.
-In the 1860s Glass, Elliot and the Gutta Percha Company were absorbed into the Telegraph Construction and Maintenance Company (Telcon), (Note: A Crawley-based company called Telcon and claiming a heritage back to 1864 was spun off from BICC in 2006.) which manufactured a second transatlantic telegraph cable at Enderby's Wharf.
-This was successfully laid by the SS Great Eastern.
-The company went on to manufacture many more transatlantic cables, and others to Australia, New Zealand, India, Hong Kong etc.
+In the 1860s Glass, Elliot and the Gutta Percha Company were absorbed into the Telegraph Construction and Maintenance Company (Telcon), (Note: A Crawley-based company called Telcon and claiming a heritage back to 1864 was spun off from BICC in 2006.) which manufactured a second transatlantic telegraph cable at Enderby's Wharf that was successfully laid by the SS Great Eastern.
+The company went on to manufacture many more transatlantic cables, and others to Australia, New Zealand, India, Hong Kong etc. A cable hauler (a type of winch) and gantry on a jetty, used to draw telegraph cables from the factory to a ship, was made a listed structure in 2025.

-In 1935 the site came into the ownership of the newly formed Submarine Cables Ltd. Some of the cross-channel, D-Day Pluto pipeline was made at the wharf in World War II.
+In 1935 the site came into the ownership of the newly formed Submarine Cables Ltd. Some of the cross-channel D-Day Pluto pipeline was made at the wharf in World War II.
 After ownership by BICC and AEI, in 1970 the company passed to STC.
 Manufacture of submarine cable at the site ended in 1975 (transferring to Southampton), and work concentrated on manufacture of optical repeaters and amplifiers.
 It subsequently passed to Northern Telecom and then to Alcatel of France in 1994.
-In 2006 Alcatel merged with US company Lucent to create Alcatel-Lucent, and the following year their division based at Enderby Wharf was renamed Alcatel-Lucent Submarine Networks, which became Alcatel Submarine Networks after Alcatel-Lucent was acquired by Nokia in 2016.
+In 2006 Alcatel merged with American company Lucent Technologies to create Alcatel-Lucent, and the following year their division based at Enderby Wharf was renamed Alcatel-Lucent Submarine Networks, which became Alcatel Submarine Networks after Alcatel-Lucent was acquired by Nokia in 2016.

 Around 2010, a large part of the site was sold to Barratt Developments for a housing estate, called Enderby Wharf.
 Enderby House, the original office building, was within the Barratt site but stood disused for several years before being developed to become a bar and restaurant, which opened in April 2021.